 – Closing documents

-– Utility bill in Customer’s name dated within the last two months from a different premise
+– A utility bill in the customer’s name, dated within the last two months, from a different address

 Can utilities be shut off right now in Texas?